Time to visit

 Day 08: Bali departure (B)

-This cost is based on Double Occupancy.
+- This cost is based on Double Occupancy.
 Single Supplement cost applies.
-Single supplement cost is 270 USD
+Single supplement cost 520 USD per person.

 - Visa and visa fees

 - Single supplement

 - Expenses of Personal nature: phone, fax, bar, alcohol, etc

 - Optional/ Additional activities